One of the biggest hurdles B2B companies face is sourcing quality leads, and lead funnels are the key to sustaining growth.

 Martin Lindstrom quoted in his book, Small Data: The Tiny Clues That Uncover Huge Trends, > “If you want to understand how animals live, you don’t go to the zoo, you go to the jungle.”

-If you want to understand your customer’s experience truly, you have to talk to them.
+To truly understand your customers' experience, you have to talk to them.

 Step 2.
 Create great content